umn-dash/latex-novice-typesetting/_episodes/01-introduction.md

 teaching: 10
 exercises: 5
 questions:
-- "Key question: What is LaTeX used for?"
+- "What is LaTeX used for?"
-- "Key question: How can I create a new typeset document?"
+- "How can I create a new typeset document?"
 objectives:
-- "First learning objective.
-How to create a new LaTeX project in Overleaf."
+- "How to create a new LaTeX project in Overleaf."
-- "Second learning objective.
-Become familiar with the Overleaf ecosystem."
+- "Become familiar with the Overleaf ecosystem."
-- "Third learning objective.
-Learn what the minimum requirements for a LaTeX document are."
+- "Learn what the minimum requirements for a LaTeX document are."
-- "Fourth learning objective.
-Be able to identify an element's role in a LaTeX document."
+- "Be able to identify an element's role in a LaTeX document."
 keypoints:
-- "First key point.
-Typesetting is used in many domains to convey information in a more readable format."
+- "Typesetting is used in many domains to convey information in a more readable format."
-- "Second key point.
-Creating a new, minimal document requires a document declaration, a preamble, and a document body."
+- "Creating a new, minimal document requires a document declaration, a preamble, and a document body."
-- "Third key point.
-LaTeX documents consist of commands, environments, and regular text.
+- "LaTeX documents consist of commands, environments, and regular text.
 Commands may take arguments and/or options."
 ---